google/startup-os/tools/protoc/README.md

 # How to create proto functions

 ## Installation
-Run `npm install` to install node modules
+Run from this folder: `npm install` to install node modules of protoc.

 ## Setting
 A project must contain `proto.json` file with required paths.